-Aiming at continuously increasing passenger satisfaction and safeguarding Fraport Greece A revenues within the context of the overall development of the 7 airports, the commercial plan focused on activities related to the enhancement of our offering and successful relocation of existing units so as to deliver a significantly upgraded commercial environment in summer 2018.
+Aiming at continuously increasing passenger satisfaction and safeguarding Fraport Greece B revenues within the context of the overall development of the 7 airports, the commercial plan focused on activities related to the enhancement of our offering so as to deliver significantly upgraded services in summer 2018.

-In particular, during this quite demanding period of the project, Fraport Greece A worked closely:
+In particular, during this quite demanding period of the project, Fraport Greece B worked closely:

 - ✓ With F&B operators to reformulate the F&B offering at the newly developed units that incorporate the Greek flavor and local characteristics of each specific region, while also catering to the needs of multiple nationalities in accordance with our passengers' expectations, as derived from our surveys.
-These include the development of: - dominating companies such as Starbucks, Goody's, Uppercrust, French Bakery and Bistro de Cavalieri - a series of Greek concepts that give passengers the opportunity to taste a last flavour of Greece before departing. - ✓ With DUFRY for the introduction of modern "walk-through" layout concepts at the duty free shops in Thessaloniki, Chania, Zakynthos and Kavala airports incorporating local architectural elements and adding a local product mix.
+These include the development of: - the first Burger King in Greece and other mainstream concepts. - a series of Greek concepts that give passengers the opportunity to taste a last flavour of Greece before departing. - ✓ DUFRY for the introduction of modern "walk-through" layout concepts at the duty free shop in Rhodes airport incorporating local architectural elements and adding a local product mix.
 The above represent a total reconfiguration of the existing footfall of the retail areas in the airside section of the airport.
-Within a year, Fraport Greece A managed to almost double the total footfall of the aforementioned airports.
+Within a year, Fraport Greece B managed to almost double the total footfall of the aforementioned airport.